Canon 600D vs 30D

-The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 30D are two digital cameras that were officially introduced, respectively, in February 2011 and February 2006.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 30D are two digital cameras that were revealed to the public, respectively, in February 2011 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 600D has a resolution of 17.9 megapixel, whereas the 30D provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 600D has a resolution of 17.9 megapixels, whereas the 30D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 600D and the Canon 30D.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 600D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is notably larger (15 percent) than the Canon 600D.
 Moreover, the 30D is substantially heavier (38 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the 30D are weather-sealed.